Search Properties

 2 1 1

-A WELL PRESENTED two bedroom mid terrace home in Ossett with low maintenance GARDENS front and rear.
+A two bedroom mid terrace home with SPACIOUS living room, open plan kitchen diner, useful cellar rooms and ENCLOSED low maintenance courtyard garden.
 VIRTUAL TOUR AVAILABLE.
-EPC rating E51.
+EPC rating D58.

 What Our Customers Say...